HSBawa/icp-ce-on-linux-containers/README.md

                 ./create_cluster.sh -es=demo --force --host=pc

       Important Notes:
+         - v1.1.3 version of Terraform Provider for LXD may not work with recently released Terraform 0.12.x.
          - It is imporant to use use right `host` parameter depending upon your host machine/vm.
          - LXD cluster uses internal and private subnet.
 To expose this cluster, HAProxy is installed and configured by default to enable remote access.
          - Recommended use of `static external IP`.